Metal lathe: Mini-lathe and micro-lathe

 Mini-lathes and micro-lathes are miniature versions of a general-purpose center lathe (engine lathe).
 They typically only handle work of 3 to 7 in diameter (in other words, 1.5 to 3.5 in radius).
 They are small and affordable lathes for the home workshop or MRO shop.
 The same advantages and disadvantages apply to these machines as explained earlier regarding 3-in-1 machines.

 As found elsewhere in English-language orthography, there is variation in the styling of the prefixes in these machines' names.
 They are alternately styled as mini lathe, minilathe, and mini-lathe and as micro lathe, microlathe, and micro-lathe.

 Brake lathe

 A lathe specialized for the task of resurfacing brake drums and discs in automotive or truck garages.

 Wheel lathe

-Wheel lathes are machines used to manufacture and resurface the wheels of railway cars.
-When wheels become worn or compromised from excessive use, this tool can be used to re-cut and recondition the wheel of the train car.
+Wheel lathes are machines used to manufacture and resurface the wheels of railway rolling stock.
+When wheels become worn or compromised from excessive use, this tool can be used to re-cut and recondition the wheel.
 There are a number of different wheel lathes available including underfloor variations for resurfacing wheels that are still attached to the rail car, portable types that are easily transported for emergency wheel repairs, and CNC versions which utilize computer-based operating systems to complete the wheel repair.